 Epidemiology is the art and science of using data to answer questions about the health of groups.
 In occupational epidemiology, we use that data to understand how work affects health.
 This blog entry is part of a series that shares the stories behind the data.
-Firefighters face numerous hazards in the line of duty.
-The … Continue reading
+Hearing loss is one of the most common chronic health conditions … Continue reading

 Epidemiology is the art and science of using data to answer questions about the health of groups.
 In occupational epidemiology, we use that data to understand how work affects health.
 This blog entry is part of a series that shares the stories behind the data.
 Pregnant and breastfeeding women get a lot of advice from … Continue reading